Mega mergers fail to attract funds to India state-run bank stocks

 "Many also have very little capital.
 There is some evidence to show that digesting large mergers ends up being more complicated than was originally expected."

 Mergers at a time when economic growth is at its slowest pace in six years "will prove distracting" to state-owned lenders, according to Kristy Fong, who helps oversee US$669.6 billion globally in equities as Asian investment director at Aberdeen Standard Investments Ltd in Singapore.
-There is also a "significant gap in quality between the better-run and better-capitalized private sector banks and their state-run peers," she said.
+There is also a "significant gap in quality between the better-run and better-capitalised private sector banks and their state-run peers", she said.

 The long-term benefits include stronger governance, better risk management and cost efficiency, according to US-based Principal Global Investors.

-"Improvement in the governance structure should translate into long term-benefits on multiple fronts, including asset quality," said Ravi Gopalakrishnan, head of equities at firm's asset management unit in Mumbai.
+"Improvement in the governance structure should translate into long-term benefits on multiple fronts, including asset quality," said Ravi Gopalakrishnan, head of equities at the firm's asset management unit in Mumbai.
 He still prefers private lenders given the uncertainties surrounding the mergers.

 For Mumbai-based stock advisory firm Target Investing, the mergers won't solve the problem of slowing credit growth and rising bad loans, said the firm's founder Sameer Kalra, who has been reducing positions in government banks.